 - 1. At the request of a student, the Examination Board can grant exemptions from an education unit meant in article 10 based on: - either a successfully completed education unit from another university programme in the Netherlands, provided that in the judgement of the Examination Board this unit is equal or comparable as regards content, student workload and level; - or a successfully completed education unit from a higher professional education programme in the Netherlands, with the exception of the education units from the propaedeutic year, provided that in the judgement of the Examination Board this unit is equal or comparable as regards content, student workload and level; - or a successfully completed education unit from a higher education programme from outside the Netherlands, provided that in the judgement of the Examination Board this unit is equal or comparable as regards content, student workload and level. - 2.
-The Examination Board asks the examiner(s) concerned for their advice before taking a decision. - 3.
-In principle, no exemptions are granted for education units from Bachelor-1 and for seminars and theses.
+The Examination Board asks the examiner(s) concerned for their advice before taking a decision. - No exemptions are granted for education units from Bachelor-1 and for seminars and theses.
+For premaster students and students who follow preparatory courses for the pre-master Econometrics & Management Science an exception to this rule might be possible.